 It’s not enough to create usable interfaces to ensure user-centered approaches in your banking service delivery.
 Banks need to understand what kind of experience they want to ensure at every touch point of digital interaction with their users.
-Every member of the banking team has to perform this strategy and provide user-centric approaches to promote an excellent user experience.
+Every member of the banking team has to perform this strategy and provide user-centric approaches to promote an excellent bank UX.

 2. Financial psychology will be in demand

-Nowadays, a lot of banks already believe in the power of user testing and user research.
+Nowadays, a lot of banks ad FIs already practice user testing and user research.
 This is awesome, but it’s not enough.
 A/B testing and customer feedback from interviews are only a part of the picture.
 UX specialists must learn human psychology in order to conduct the proper research, ask the right questions and make the correct interpretation of collected data.

-Testing button colors and placements could raise conversion for a while, but it will not result in a great user experience.
-Only by understanding users’ problems, needs, emotions, financial cognitions and financial behaviour on a deeper level will you be able to architect services that your customers are seeking.
+Testing button colors and placements could raise conversion for a while, but it will not make digital banking UX great.
+Only by understanding users’ problems, needs, emotions, financial cognitions and financial behaviour on a deeper level will you be able to architect financial services that your customers are seeking.

 3. UX support from stakeholders will increase

-The role of UX specialists will be more highly respected and more important for customer-oriented banks in 2017.
-From an instrumental level of UX/UI designers, the user experience design will move to a higher level of engineering, from UX architects to strategy level C-level executives like chief experience officers and heads of digital experience.
+The role of banking UX specialists will be more highly respected and more important for customer-oriented banks.
+From an instrumental level of UX/UI designers, the user experience in banking will move to a higher level of engineering, from UX architects to C-level executives like chief experience officers and heads of digital experience.

 This will be caused by a banking organizational culture switch to a new paradigm: customer centricity.
 In a digital age, this is the only way to make banking successful.